What is a site investigation?

 Background Information before Subsurface Investigation

-Before actual field investigation is started, information should, whenever possible, be collected on:
+Before actual field investigation is started, the information should, whenever possible, be collected on:

 - The type of structure to be built, its intended use;